How To Make a Sourdough Starter – Beginner’s Guide

 We respect your privacy.
 Unsubscribe at anytime.

-You can start using your sourdough starter once it is regularly doubling in size.
+You can start using your sourdough starter once it is regularly doubling in size after each feeding.

 When I was making my starter, I wanted to use it so badly.
 It’s exciting and fun to create a wild yeast culture, but the results will be disappointing if you try to use it too soon.